ALTree/bio-ensembl-rest/README.md

 * On jruby, methods in the ComparativeGenomics module fail if called with `response: ruby`, due to a C dependency in the 'bio' gem.

-Copyright (c) 2013 Alberto Donizetti.
-See LICENSE.txt for further details.